Fasting is more about when you eat than it is about what you eat.

 The Drawbacks to Intermittent Fasting

-There are of course some cons to intermittent fasting.
-Conducted right there aren’t any significant risk factors associated with intermittent fasting.
+There are of course some cons.
+Conducted right there aren’t any significant risk factors associated with fasting.

 Intermittent Fasting Might Be Tough for You to Sustain

 Restricting your eating window could be a significant mountain to climb.
 Most people find that they can adjust to the eating patterns on fasting.
 Some folks feel the hunger pangs are too harsh to continue with the fast.